I regret something really bad!

 If you want to send a welcome email to your new subscribers automatically upon sign-up, then check out my next post in this email marketing series where I teach you how to create Autoresponders in GetResponse.

 On this note, don’t forget to join my email newsletter so that you never miss a future post.
-You will find a form at the end of this article or you can also see it in the right-hand sidebar.

 I highly recommend using GetResponse for your email marketing needs.
 It is a superb service that has worked absolutely well for me.
 It has a free version that lets you do almost everything that you need as a beginner.